brutasse/graphite-api/docs/deployment.rst

 Adapt the mod_wsgi configuration to your requierments.

-See the `mod_wsgi QuickConfigurationGuide`_ for an overview of configurations and `mod_wsgi ConfigurationDirectives`_ to see all configuration directives
+See the `mod_wsgi ConfigurationDirectives`_ for an overview of configurations and `mod_wsgi ConfigurationDirectives`_ to see all configuration directives

 .. _mod_wsgi QuickConfigurationGuide: https://code.google.com/p/modwsgi/wiki/QuickConfigurationGuide